c-lonas/astro-timeless-devlog/tech/src/pages/posts/002-HUD-elevation-manipulation.md

 ## Starting Off

-The work in this entry builds heavily off of the [previous entry-broken](LINK).
+The work in this entry builds heavily off of the <a href="001-HUD-tilemap-generation" target="_blank">previous entry</a>.
 The cutoff point between the previous entry and this one was created somewhat arbitrarily, but we're going to continue working with many of the same elements.

 <br>